IBM-Cloud/terraform-provider-ibm/website/docs/d/cos_bucket.html.markdown

 - `object_lock_configuration`- (Required, List) Nested block have the following structure:

   Nested scheme for `object_lock_configuration`:
-  - `objectlockenabled`- (String) Indicates whether this bucket has an Object Lock configuration enabled.
+  - `object_lock_enabled`- (String) Indicates whether this bucket has an Object Lock configuration enabled.
 Defaults to Enabled.
 Valid values: Enabled.
-  - `objectlockrule`- (List) Objectlockrule has following arguement:
+  - `object_lock_rule`- (List) Objectlockrule has following arguement:

-  Nested scheme for `objectlockrule`:
+  Nested scheme for `object_lock_rule`:
-  - `defaultretention`- (Required) Configuration block for specifying the default Object Lock retention settings for new objects placed in the specified bucket
+  - `default_retention`- (Required) Configuration block for specifying the default Object Lock retention settings for new objects placed in the specified bucket
-  Nested scheme for `defaultretention`:
+  Nested scheme for `default_retention`:
   - `mode`- (String)  Default Object Lock retention mode you want to apply to new objects placed in the specified bucket.
 Supported values: COMPLIANCE.
   - `days`- (Int) Specifies number of days after which the object can be deleted from the COS bucket.
   - `years`- (Int) Specifies number of years after which the object can be deleted from the COS bucket.